Get E-Book

 stream.on('end', () => console.log('done'));

-Passing 'utf8' makes chunks arrive as strings.
-Without an encoding, they arrive as Buffers.
-For binary files such as images, videos, and archives, leave the encoding off and work with the raw bytes.
+If you pass 'utf8', chunks arrive as strings.
+If you leave the encoding off, chunks arrive as Buffers.
+For images, videos, archives, and other binary files, leave the encoding off and work with bytes.

 const stream = fs.createReadStream('./file.bin', {